-Economic Evaluation and Environment Assessment
+Economic Evaluation and Environmental Assessment

-33. Economic Evaluation and Environmental Assessment shall follow the Guidelines given in the DETR publication 'A New Deal for Trunk Roads in England: Guidelines on the New Approach to Appraisal'.
+33. Economic Evaluation and Environmental Assessment shall follow the guidelines given in the DETR publication 'A New Deal for Trunk Roads in England: Guidelines on the New Approach to Appraisal' and HA publication 'Appraisal of Technology Projects'.
 Designers should agree the scope of the evaluation and assessment with the Overseeing Organisation.